mms112/ExpandWorldPrefabs/README.md

   - The values are converted to lower case because the game always uses lower case.
 - bannedGlobalKeys (P): List of global keys that must not be set.
   - The values are converted to lower case because the game always uses lower case.
+- keys (P): List of saved custom data that must be set.
+  - The values are converted to lower case to match global keys behavior.
+- bannedKeys (P): List of saved custom data that must not be set.
+  - The values are converted to lower case to match global keys behavior.
 - locations: List of location ids.
 At least one must be nearby.
 - bannedLocations: List of location ids.
 None must be nearby.
 - locationDistance (default: `0` meters): Search distance for nearby locations.